Overlays With FHA Loans Versus Mortgage Agency Guidelines

 Mortgage Lender Overlays With FHA Loans

 Just because you have an Approved Eligible from Fannie Mae’s Automated Underwriting System for an FHA mortgage loan does not guarantee that you will get mortgage approval from an FHA mortgage lender.

 - Many lenders have mortgage underwriting overlay With FHA Loans

 - An overlay is an extra or additional lending requirement above and beyond that those of FHA underwriting guidelines set by each individual lender

 - For example, just because the minimum credit score to qualify for FHA Loans is 580 FICO does not guarantee mortgage approvals

 - Many lenders have credit score overlays on FHA Loans

-- Majority lenders require credit scores of 620 or higher
+- The majority of lenders require credit scores of 620 or higher

 - This holds true even though FHA only requires 580

 - And some even have overlays of credit scores of 640 FICO or higher

 Gustan Cho Associates has no overlays with FHA Loans.

 Overlays With FHA Loans On Debt To Income Ratios

-Other overlays with FHA Loans that mortgage lender might have is lower debt to income ratios.
+Another overlay with FHA Loans that mortgage lenders might have is lower debt to income ratios.

 - Although FHA guidelines on front end debt to income ratio is 46.9% and back end debt to income ratios are 56.9%